Should You Invest in Plains All American Pipeline L.P. (PAA) Now?

 PAA) stock’s latest price update

 Plains All American Pipeline L.P.
-(NASDAQ: PAA)’s stock price has decreased by -1.43 compared to its previous closing price of 11.86. but the company has seen a -5.04% decline in its stock price over the last five trading sessions.
+(NASDAQ: PAA)’s stock price has increased by 3.81 compared to its previous closing price of 11.54.
+Nevertheless, the company has seen a 2.48% surge in its stock price over the last five trading sessions.
 Barron’s reported on 07/04/22 that Insider Buys of Oil and Solar Stocks Are Plays on Russia Sanctions

 PAA’s Market Performance

 Plains All American Pipeline L.P.
-(PAA) has experienced a -5.04% fall in stock performance for the past week, with a -11.44% drop in the past month, and a 0.00% drop in the past quarter.
-The volatility ratio for the week is 4.00%, and the volatility levels for the past 30 days are at 2.52% for PAA.
-The simple moving average for the last 20 days is -9.13% for PAA stock, with a simple moving average of -0.07% for the last 200 days.
+(PAA) has seen a 2.48% rise in stock performance for the week, with a -8.41% decline in the past month and a 5.55% surge in the past quarter.
+The volatility ratio for the week is 3.46%, and the volatility levels for the past 30 days are at 2.90% for PAA.
+The simple moving average for the last 20 days is -4.49% for PAA stock, with a simple moving average of 2.42% for the last 200 days.

 Analysts’ Opinion of PAA